dbbring/research_square/README.md

-Simple repo for coding exercise for research sqaure.
+#Research Square

+This is a simple repo for the coding quiz provided by Research Sqaure.
+Compiled using PHP 7.4.9.